zagorski32611/solidity-workshop-1/tutorials/2016-06-30-contract-oriented-programming-I.md

 }
 ```

-The `hello` function can be called from other contracts, and can also be called from the contract itself, as demonstrated by the `helloLazy´ function, which simply calls to the `hello` function.
+The `hello` function can be called from other contracts, and can also be called from the contract itself, as demonstrated by the `helloLazy` function, which simply calls to the `hello` function.
 The `helloQuiet` function can be called from other functions, as demonstrated by the `helloAgain` function, but it cannot be called from other contracts or through external transactions/calls.

-Notice that all functions are marked as `constant`, because neither of them changes the world state (i.e. sends Ether or modifies a variable in the contract, or calls other non constant functions).
+Notice that all functions are marked as `constant`, because none of them will change the world state.

-Try adding `external` to the `hello` function, and you will see that it now fails to compile.
+Try adding `external` to the `hello` function, and you will see that the contract now fails to compile.
 If `hello` has to be external for some reason, we could try and fix the code by changing the call inside `helloLazy` to `this.hello()`, although doing that will not work either!
 This is because of another issue I mentioned, which is that certain types (dynamically sized arrays in particular) can't be used as input or output in certain functions.
-I will get into that more later.

 The next two contracts demonstrates the difference between private and internal.